-The steering committee also drafted this vision statement for the management plan with the goal of making recommendations in keeping with the vision: To protect and preserve the natural environment and future use of Penny Hot Springs in a safe and environmentally sustainable manner that is compatible with the location's natural setting and that encourages respect and stewardship.
+THE STEERING COMMITTEE The management plan for Penny Hot Springs was drafted in accordance with a vision statement, developed by the Steering Committee.
+The vision: To protect and preserve the natural environment and future use of Penny Hot Springs in a safe and environmentally sustainable manner that is compatible with the location's natural setting and that encourages respect and stewardship.

-Members of the Steering Committee are: John Hoffman - West Elk Loop Scenic and Historic Byway Commission John Armstrong - Crystal River Environmental Protection Association Kate Hudson - Healthy Rivers and Streams Board Andrea Stewart or Sarah-Jane Johnson - Carbondale Chamber of Commerce Rebecca Moller or Rose Rossello - Town of Carbondale Parks and Recreation Commission Bill Argeros or Stacey Bernot - Crystal Caucus Dave Johnson - Redstone Community Association Zuleika Pevec - Penny Hot Springs user Michael Gorman - Penny Hot Springs user Jeff Bier - Crystal Valley resident Staff from Open Space and Trails, the Pitkin County Sheriff’s Office, Pitkin County Attorney's Office, Pitkin County Environmental Health Department, Colorado Department of Transportation and White River National Forest, as well as Wayne Ives, representing the Open Space and Trails Board, have participated in the process.
+Members of the Steering Committee: John Hoffmann - West Elk Loop Scenic and Historic Byway Commission John Armstrong - Crystal River Environmental Protection Association Kate Hudson - Healthy Rivers and Streams Board Andrea Stewart or Sarah-Jane Johnson - Carbondale Chamber of Commerce Rebecca Moller or Rose Rossello - Town of Carbondale Parks and Recreation Commission Bill Argeros or Stacey Bernot - Crystal Caucus Dave Johnson - Redstone Community Association Zuleika Pevec - Penny Hot Springs user Michael Gorman - Penny Hot Springs user Jeff Bier - Crystal Valley resident Staff from Open Space and Trails, the Pitkin County Sheriff’s Office, Pitkin County Attorney's Office, Pitkin County Environmental Health Department, Colorado Department of Transportation and White River National Forest, as well as Wayne Ives, representing the Open Space and Trails Board, also participated in the planning process.